Infertility FAQs

 When you begin your journey to parenthood at LIV, you will consult with a personal advisor — a committed member of our team — who will acquire an extensive medical history from you and your partner and address any questions or concerns that you may have.
 When you are ready to take the next step, your LIV advisor will help you plan your first visit to Puerto Vallarta.
 We understand that the IVF procedure can seem frightening, so here at LIV we have developed a program that allows you to feel comfortable and confident during each step of your journey.

 This is a very broad question which often requires a very complicated and in-depth discussion, especially when individualizing treatment for a patient or couple.
-However, in general, the treatment options include observation, lifestyle management including nutritional adjustment and exercise, intra-uterine insemination, surgery (such as hysteroscopy or laparoscopy), ovulation stimulation with oral or injectable medications, in vitro fertilization (IVF), intra-cytoplasmic sperm injection (ICSI), gender selection, and donor services.
+However, in general, the treatment options include observation, lifestyle management including nutritional adjustment and exercise, intra-uterine insemination, surgery (such as hysteroscopy), ovulation stimulation with oral or injectable medications, in vitro fertilization (IVF), intra-cytoplasmic sperm injection (ICSI), gender selection, and donor services.

 In Vitro Fertilization (IVF) is a process created to overcome many abnormalities that can prevent pregnancy, including tubal disease, advancing maternal age and sperm abnormalities.
 In general, multiple oocytes (eggs) are stimulated to grow with injectable gonadotropins, and then obtained from the patient via trans-vaginal needle aspiration while the patient is under anesthesia.
 These eggs are then fertilized in the laboratory, either by mixing sperm with the eggs to allow “natural” fertilization, or by ICSI.
 The fertilized egg becomes an embryo.
 Embryos are generally grown for 3-5 days before the best-quality embryo(s), generally one or two, are replaced into the uterine cavity via a process called embryo transfer.
 If additional high-quality embryos remain, they can be cryopreservered (frozen) indefinitely.